-Any deficiencies found pursuant to 49 CFR 192.743, as amended from time to time, shall be remediated immediately, unless approved by the GPSU in writing.
+Each Operator shall ensure that any deficiencies found pursuant to 49 CFR 192.743, as amended from time to time, are remediated immediately, unless approved by the Authority in writing.

 (NEW) Sec.
-16-280b-A74.
+16-280b-A73.
 Valve maintenance

-- (a) Valve maintenance required pursuant to 49 CFR 192.747, as amended from time to time, shall include: - (1) checking alignment to ensure a key or wrench can operate the valve; - (2) clearing any debris from the valve box or Vault that would interfere with or delay the operation of the valve; - (3) checking for adequate lubrication; - (4) partial operation; and - (5) verification of the correct valve position.

-- (b) Curb Valves on Service Lines where the Customer Meter is located inside the structure, and there is no outside aboveground Service Line valve, shall be inspected at least once every 5 calendar years, but at intervals not exceeding 63 months.
-Any deficiencies found shall be remediated not later than 1 year after discovery. - (c) The prompt remedial action required pursuant to 49 CFR 192.747(b), as amended from time to time, shall occur in a reasonably expedited manner and in no case later than the next regularly scheduled check.
+- (a) Valve maintenance required pursuant to 49 CFR 192.747, as amended from time to time, shall include: - (1) checking alignment to ensure a key or wrench can operate the valve; - (2) clearing any debris from the valve box or Vault that would interfere with or delay the operation of the valve; - (3) checking for adequate lubrication; - (4) partial operation; and - (5) verification of the correct valve position. - (b) Curb Valves on Service Lines where the Customer Meter is located inside the structure, and there is no outside above-ground Service Line valve, shall be inspected at least once every 5 calendar years, but at intervals not exceeding 63 months.
+Any deficiencies found shall be remediated not later than 1 year after discovery. - (c) The prompt remedial action required pursuant to 49 CFR 192.747(b), as amended from time to time, shall occur in a reasonably expedited manner, but not later than the next regularly scheduled check.

 (NEW) Sec.
-16-280b-A75.
+16-280b-A74.
 Prevention of accidental ignition

-If an uncontrolled release of Gas to the atmosphere in an area of work is possible, a Class B fire extinguisher shall be available upwind within 10 feet of the area.
+In any situation where an uncontrolled release of Gas to the atmosphere in an area of work is possible, a Class B fire extinguisher shall be available upwind within 10 feet of the area.

 (NEW) Sec.
-16-280b-A76.
+16-280b-A75.
 Threat identification

-Not later than 10 calendar days after receipt of an alert, advisory bulletin, recommendation or similar notification from the National Transportation Safety Board, Pipeline and Hazardous Materials Safety Administration, trade organizations, Pipe, component or equipment manufacturers, GPSU, or similar organizations, each Operator shall take appropriate action to review its Procedures and Pipeline Facilities to identify if modifications are required and shall report to the GPSU the preliminary results of the review including a timeframe for the completion of any modifications required.
+Not later than 10 calendar days after receipt of an alert, advisory bulletin, recommendation or similar notification from the National Transportation Safety Board, Pipeline and Hazardous Materials Safety Administration, trade organizations, Pipe, component or equipment manufacturers, Authority, or similar organizations, each Operator shall take appropriate action to review its Procedures and Pipeline Facilities to identify if modifications are required and shall report to the Authority the preliminary results of the review including a timeframe for the completion of any modifications required.